No holiday meal is complete without a side of buttery potatoes!

-- Water maximum 1 1/2 cups, you need about an inch in the bottom of your pressure cooker, so amount may vary depending on the size of pressure cooker you use.
+- 1-1½ cups water or broth maximum 1 ½ cups, you need about an inch in the bottom of your pressure cooker, so amount may vary depending on the size of pressure cooker you use.

-Fill Instant Pot pot with 1 inch of water in the bottom, maximum 1 1/2 cups water.
+- Fill Instant Pot with 1 inch of water in the bottom, maximum 1 ½ cups water.

 - Peel and chop the russet potatoes.

-- Put the lid on top of the Instant Pot, and turn to close the lid.
+- Add salt, put the lid on top of the Instant Pot, and turn to close the lid.

 - Set the valve to “sealing”.